sharpvik/webhooks/README.md

 correctly.

 The only problem is that I have to make commits to test every single thing.
-And that's why I made this repo.
+And that's why I made this repository.